MarcoKuehne/marcokuehne.github.io/README.md

 This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
 Please see the page "Get Started" at https://bookdown.org/home/about/ for how to compile this example.

+Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/MarcoKuehne/marcokuehne.github.io/settings/pages).
+The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ## Install Github and Git

 - Get RStudio <https://www.rstudio.com/products/rstudio/download/>